kumbulanit/t-sql/tech company/untitled/Module 9 - Grouping and Aggregating Data/Lesson2_Using_the_GROUP_BY_Clause_Advanced.md

     ) + '%' AS IndustryOnTimeRate,

     -- PROJECT SIZE ANALYSIS BY INDUSTRY
-    COUNT(CASE WHEN p.Budget >= 1000000 THEN 1 END) AS LargeProjects,
+    COUNT(CASE WHEN p.d.Budget >= 1000000 THEN 1 END) AS LargeProjects,
-    COUNT(CASE WHEN p.Budget BETWEEN 250000 AND 999999 THEN 1 END) AS MediumProjects,
+    COUNT(CASE WHEN p.d.Budget BETWEEN 250000 AND 999999 THEN 1 END) AS MediumProjects,
-    COUNT(CASE WHEN p.Budget < 250000 THEN 1 END) AS SmallProjects,
+    COUNT(CASE WHEN p.d.Budget < 250000 THEN 1 END) AS SmallProjects,

     -- RELATIONSHIP DURATION ANALYSIS
     AVG(DATEDIFF(MONTH,
-        (SELECT MIN(p2.StartDate) FROM Projects p2 WHERE p2.CompanyID = c.CompanyID AND p2.IsActive = 1),
+        (SELECT MIN(p2.StartDate) FROM Projects p p2 WHERE p2.CompanyID = c.CompanyID AND p2.IsActive = 1),
-        (SELECT MAX(ISNULL(p2.ActualEndDate, GETDATE())) FROM Projects p2 WHERE p2.CompanyID = c.CompanyID AND p2.IsActive = 1)
+        (SELECT MAX(ISNULL(p2.ActualEndDate, GETDATE())) FROM Projects p p2 WHERE p2.CompanyID = c.CompanyID AND p2.IsActive = 1)
     )) AS AvgClientRelationshipMonths,

     -- CREDIT RISK ANALYSIS BY INDUSTRY